iinaveedahmed/merobot/README.md

 ## END POINTS
 _PS : All Paths given here reference to public folder of the application_

+## LOGIC
+#### Basics
+The system use laravel framework for PHP, and utilize most of the core functionality.
+The main logic for manoeuvre is handle by collection handler in laravel (quite similar to java collection).

+Additionally, The system uses Dingo Api Library for easy request handling.
+And MySQL database to store data.

+__Requirements__
+Following basic requirements that must met for deployment of the system and unit test execution
+* Apache Headers Module
+* CURL Module
+* PHP >= 5.5.9
+* PDO PHP Extension
+* Mbstring PHP Extension
+* Tokenizer PHP Extension
+* Composer
+* MySQL

+__Deployment__
+* Install Apache
+* Install MySQL
+* Install PHP
+* Install Modules & Extension
+* Install Composer
+* Clone Repo to web folder
+* Run ``composer install -vvv --no-dev`` in source directory
+* Create .env file using .env.example
+* Update .env file with correct environment details
+* Run ``php artisan migrate`` in source directory
+_ps. make sure all the file permission are set correctly_

+#### Details
+* The system is using laravel model to access database (/app).
+* The system is using laravel migration to generate database tables and relations (/database/migrations).
+* The system is using laravel factories to generate database data in unit test (/database/factories/ModelFactory.php)
+* The system is using phpunit and laravel TestCase Hook for unit testing (/tests)
+* All the api handler are register within main route file with in api v1 scope (/app/Http/routes.php)
+* All main login are handled within api controller (/app/Http/Controllers/Api)

+After saving the shop directly when the robot is added to system; system check go through all the step the is specified in the ``command`` param.
+System then detect is robot is going out of grid by comparing each step position with shop grid size.
+If no collusion is detected the position wrt each move along with heading are added to ``roads`` table.

+When the execute function is called system already have all the path and heading for each bot and system find maximum steps that are required and loop through it.
+System the check if any two or more bot are not on unique position and thus they are colliding.
+If any bot step is less then the max steps bots last position is used.

 ___
 ### SHOP
 ####`POST`